wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For state `SM_Inv`, this indicates that the upgrade transaction has completed before invalidation does.
 The state transits to `M_Inv`, but no response is sent, and the original event is not retried.
-When the invalidation transaction also completes, the original `GETX` event will be retried, and the response event is sent to the requestor in the handler of the `GETX` event.
+When the invalidation transaction also completes, the original `GetX` event will be retried, and the response event is sent to the requestor in the handler of the `GetX` event.

 #### CPU-Generated Flush Request